https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 The association said its proposed National Commission on Democratic Policing must include technically-qualified people, and persons with the energy and inclination for consulting widely in an active outreach programme, not sitting behind closed doors.

-The GHRA said the two major political parties are once again at logger-heads; this time over the constitutionality of President Ali’s decision to confirm Police Commissioner Hicken substantively in his post, despite being over the age of retirement.
-“While Attorney-General Nandlall claims constitutional support can be found for the new appointment, opposition lawyers maintain the Constitution only allows extensions to existing posts for over-age persons, not promotions.”
+The GHRA said the two major political parties are once again at loggerheads, this time over the constitutionality of President Ali’s decision to confirm Police Commissioner Hicken substantively in his post, despite being over the age of retirement.
+“While Attorney-General (Anil) Nandlall claims constitutional support can be found for the new appointment, opposition lawyers maintain the Constitution only allows extensions to existing posts for over-age persons, not promotions.”

 “These events raise legal, ethical, constitutional and accountability issues.
 This condition is redeemable only by transformational reforms in all areas,” said the decades-old GHRA whose legitimacy has been questioned by the People’s Progressive Party Civic-led administration.

 The GHRA said while privatization of security enables the business sector to take care of itself, the cost of electronics, security firms and guard services further distances the well-off from the population in general.
-The GHRA said security as a national and public service could not be out-sourced to an unaccountable private sector.
+The GHRA said security as a national and public service could not be outsourced to an unaccountable private sector.
 “Moreover, with a much larger volume of money now moving through the society (hence the wedding gifts) accountable policing is becoming a more urgent requirement,” the association said in relation to Mr Brutus’ explanation to a financial institution.